Federated Learning in Genetics: Extended Analysis of Accuracy, Performance and Privacy Trade-offs: Methodology

 \subsection{Experimental Concept}

 To quantify the impact of our four key challenges on FL with transcriptomic data, we measure the quality of a global model obtained by FL on centralized data first.
-With this \textbf{baseline}, we conduct \textbf{comparative experiments} to explore the effects of \textit{Architectural} and \textit{Statistical Heterogeneity} and \textit{Gaussian Noise} on the model quality.
-Furthermore, we measure the \textit{Resource Consumption} at the aggregator and the clients.
+With this baseline, we conduct comparative experiments to explore the effects of \textit{Architectural} and \textit{Statistical Heterogeneity} on the model quality.
+We explore the impact of \textit{Gaussian noise} to enhance privacy and measure its effect on the model.
+Furthermore, we assess the \textit{Resource Consumption} at the aggregator and the clients.

-To draw robust conclusions, we vary \textit{problem type} and \textit{model architecture}.
+To draw robust conclusions, we vary problem type and model architecture.
 In particular, we conduct experiments not only on a binary-labeled data set but also on a multi-class data set.
 This aligns with clinical research, which typically covers a variety of diseases and research questions rather than a single condition.
 In multi-class problems, the complexity increases as the model must differentiate between multiple, often overlapping conditions.

-We decided to use the FL frameworks \textbf{TensorFlow Federated} (TFF)~\cite{abadi2016tensorflow,tf} and \textbf{Flower} (FLWR)~\cite{beutel2020flower}.
-Our choice was driven by multiple factors: We prioritize documentation and usability.
-Furthermore, we are interested in exploring horizontal FL with frameworks that have programming interfaces at different levels of abstraction.
-Finally, frameworks with the same communication protocol allow to compare the network performance.